 C3.ai DTI annually makes up to 10 competitive awards of up to $50,000 each to faculty at member institutions, to develop undergraduate and graduate level courses that teach Digital Transformation Science.
-Course topics will include AI and IoT techniques, cybersecurity, privacy, ethics, and robust machine learning.
+Example course topics include AI and IoT techniques, cybersecurity, privacy, ethics, and robust machine learning.

-The C3.ai DTI Visiting Scholars will be required to teach at least one self-contained course module (15-30 hours podium time that will be recorded and curated) to be webcast to the Consortium Partners and Industry Partners.
+C3.ai DTI Visiting Scholars are required to teach at least one course module (15-30 hours podium time) to be webcast to Consortium Partners and Industry Partners.
 Scholars are also expected to teach one Industry Short Course.
 Distance learning curricula (on platforms such as Coursera or edX) are encouraged.

 Data Analytics Platform

-C3.ai DTI will host an elastic cloud, big data, development, and operating platform, including the C3 AI Suite hosted in a Microsoft Azure instance, for the purpose of supporting C3.ai DTI research, curriculum development, and classwork.
-UC Berkeley and UIUC will provide additional scientific computing resources, including use of the National Center for Supercomputing Applications (NCSA) Blue Waters supercomputer at UIUC and Lawrence Berkeley National Laboratory’s National Energy Research Scientific Computing Center (NERSC).
+C3.ai DTI hosts an elastic cloud, big data, development, and operating platform, including the C3 AI Suite running on Microsoft Azure, to support C3.ai DTI research, curriculum development, and classwork.
+UC Berkeley and UIUC are providing additional scientific computing resources, including use of the National Center for Supercomputing Applications (NCSA) Blue Waters supercomputer and Lawrence Berkeley National Laboratory’s National Energy Research Scientific Computing Center (NERSC).

-These resources will be available to award recipients to conduct research on the development of AI machine learning algorithms, data security techniques, and cyber security methodologies related specifically to AI and IoT.
-The AI/Machine Learning and Data Analytics platform will also serve as an instructional and research platform for Digital Transformation Science courses.
+These resources are available to award recipients to conduct research on the development of AI machine learning algorithms, data security techniques, and cybersecurity methodologies.
+The Data Analytics Platform also serves as an instructional and research tool for Digital Transformation Science courses.